hasnaa38/can-of-books-frontend/README.md

 ## Change Log

-19-09-2021 10:00pm - Application now can render 3 books coming from my database.
+* 19-09-2021 10:00pm - Application now can render 3 books coming from my database.
-21-09-2021 01:50am - Application now can handle adding/deleting books to/from the database.
+* 21-09-2021 01:50am - Application now can handle adding/deleting books to/from the database.
+* 22-09-2021 10:25am - Application now can handle updating books info.

 ## Estimates